Esri/calcite-colors/README.md

 Very shortly we will list out a set of URL's from our CDN which can be used in your local projects.

 ## Patterns JSON Folder
 The Patterns JSON folder contains the source files that are used to build the pages on Patterns.esri.com and should NOT be used within a project as they contain lots of information not needed for standalone projects.
-These files are created with using SCSS.
+These files are created using SCSS.